ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 - {object} `location` The property is used to specify where to render the widget.
 The acceptable values can be **window**, **tab** or **embedded**.
   - window - the widget will be open in the new window.
 We can use renderParams to specify the new window’s size.
   - tab - the widget will be open in the new tab.
-  - embedded - the widget will be open inside an iframe.
-This value is only supported for Mail Compose actions.
+  - embedded - the widget will be open inside the component specified by `path`.
+This value is supported for both Mail Read and Mail Compose actions.
+It's introduced in Verse on-Premises 1.0.7 and available in Verse on-cloud as well.

 - {object} `renderParams` The property is used to specify the window size when the application is open in a new window.
 The renderParams property contains width and height properties which are used to specify the new window’s width/height accordingly.
 This property is only valid if the location’s value is **window**.